levinsonalex/admin/pa1/pa1.md

 introduced.

 A request to `GET /albums?username=id` should show different web pages depending on the user specified by the `username` query parameter.
 Note that `GET` is the default when a user browses the web.
 Remember: since most browser requests are GET requests they SHOULD NOT affect the state of the information stored in your website.
+For each album listed, it should have a link to view the album `GET /album?id=idhere` and edit the album `GET /album/edit?id=idhere` so that way users can quickly navigate to the albums and navigate to their edit page.

 For example, if a user typed the URL with the query parameters (the query follows a url like: http://{url}?name=value&name2=value2), any server-side scripting language can retrieve this information when